-Today, Scottish Widow has nearly 6 million customers, providing a range of pension and protection products, including Life Insurance.
+Today, Scottish Widows has nearly 6 million customers across the UK.
+It provides a range of pension and protection products, including Life Insurance.
 Scottish Widows has earned a 5-star Defaqto rating and in 2021 paid out 99% of all life claims.

 Optional Critical Illness Cover

 Scottish Widows Life Insurance policy comes with several key policy factors that need to be taken into consideration.

 Scottish Widows offers a menu plan where you choose the policies that sit under it.
 You can take out separate policies for Life Cover, Critical Illness Cover, and Life with Critical Illness Cover.
 As you’d expect:

 All the above policies will also pay out for Terminal Illness.
 Once a claim is paid on a policy, that cover will end.